OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-20.md

 An inheritance claimed hastily will not be blessed in the end.

 ## Proverbs 20:22
-Do not say, “I will repay evil”; wait for the Lord, and he will deliver you.
+Do not declare, “I will repay evil”; instead, wait for the Lord, and he will deliver you.

 ## Proverbs 20:23
 Differing weights are an abomination to the Lord, and dishonest scales are not good.

 ## Proverbs 20:24
-A person’s steps are directed by the Lord; how then can anyone understand their own way?
+The Lord directs a person’s steps; how then can anyone fully understand their own path?

 ## Proverbs 20:25
-It is a trap to dedicate something rashly and only later to consider one’s vows.
+It is risky to dedicate something impulsively and only later reflect on one’s vows.

 ## Proverbs 20:26
 A wise king winnows out the wicked and drives the threshing wheel over them.